 My experience with home stays is not extensive.
 I’m sure you could learn much more from many seasoned travelers who surely have whole books to write about their fascinating encounters.
 Nevertheless, a startling pattern of differences between for-hire and not-for-hire host stays quickly grew apparent in my own limited experiences with Servas and Airbnb.

 I used Servas a mere five times in three countries and met a number of Servas guests over the years as well, who had been hosted by a friend in my hometown of Chicago.
-Yet what stood out in all my Servas stays was the straightforward, friendly and effusive nature of my hosts, still vivid to me long after I’ve forgotten their names.
+Yet what stood out in all my encounters with Servas guests was the friendly and effusive nature of my hosts, still vivid to me long after I’ve forgotten their names.
 There was the elderly gentleman bachelor who hosted my Chinese girlfriend Fang and me in Istanbul in 2003, a proud unsmiling old-school travel writer in a collegiate blazer who claimed to have racked up 150 countries.
 He graciously accepted our invitation to dinner at a restaurant of his choice, where the inveterate wanderer became loquacious.
 There was the computer engineer in his thirties, also in Istanbul, whose apartment was devilishly hard to find due to vague directions and a badly labeled doorbell.
-He offered us the use of his computer to check our email (it was before the smartphone era).
-His painfully beautiful girlfriend was a singer and gave us a CD she had recorded of Turkish songs.
-We enjoyed an evening with them over hookahs at a popular teahouse.
+He offered us the use of his computer to check our email (this was before the smartphone era).
+His painfully beautiful girlfriend was a singer and gave us a CD she had recorded of Turkish songs; we enjoyed an evening with them over hookahs at a popular teahouse.
 Another couple hosting us in their modishly furnished apartment in one of the city’s swankier neighborhoods happily joined us for dinner as well.

 In Madrid, our drop-dead gorgeous male host with a dark Latin mien whose immaculate jeans and easy smile suggested he was gay, allowed me to sample his large classical music collection.
 We shared an interest in the inexhaustible Early Baroque (he detested flamenco).
 When I asked if he could make copies of a couple CDs, he had them ready for me the next day.
 And though they were not acquainted, he readily teamed up with an old leftist Spanish female friend of mine for dinner.
 In Paris, the couple that hosted us lived a bit out of the way and needed several commuter train stops to get there.
-Over a dinner of pasta and red wine at their work-station table hewn of unfinished pine in their loft-style apartment, they served an intense Bordeaux they boasted landing at the local supermarket for a mere five Euros.
+Over a dinner of pasta and red wine at their work-station table hewn of unfinished pine in the loft-style apartment, they served an intense Bordeaux they boasted landing at the local supermarket for a mere five Euros.
 The next night we treated them to dinner at a restaurant in Chinatown; they then bought us drinks at their favorite chanson bar.
 The man himself was a singer and composer of chansons—the traditional French cabaret-style song.
 He wasn’t performing during our stay, but he gave me a recording of his.

 Couchsurfing and Servas both rely on the same basis of trust and friendliness that defines human relationships when money is removed from the equation.

 Now let’s have a look at my Airbnb encounters on my latest trip back to Europe in 2015, with my current Chinese girlfriend, Chen.
 Upon our arrival in Amsterdam, our first host, Marietje (not her real name), lived in a trendy neighborhood a fifteen-minute tram ride from Centraal Station.
 We had been exchanging a flurry of text messages before and after our flight to work out a meeting time around her yoga class schedule, complicated by our plane’s late arrival.
 Yet she wasn’t at home when we knocked on her door.
 We found a bar across the street and had a drink.
 She texted me she was on the way.
 Half an hour later she appeared outside the bar’s window to retrieve us.
-This is the one major catch of the home-stay business, whether paid or free: syncing your arrival time with your host’s schedule—a problem hotels avoid by the permanent fixture of a receptionist.
+This is the one major catch of the home-stay business, whether paid or free: syncing your arrival time with your host’s schedule—a problem hotels avoid by the existence of a receptionist.

 The tiny attic room was on the fourth floor; Marietje’s was on the second.
 Both were accessed by a twisting staircase so steep and narrow it was more like a ladder.
 The room itself was fine, apart from the exposed toilet.
 While some travelers might not have a problem taking a shit in front of your partner, others might.
 Late into our first night, we heard an unsettling rustling sound on the other side of the wall.
 I got up to try to find the source of the noise.
 High up on the wall near the door were two vent pipes.
 We suspected a rat behind the wall and wondered if it could enter our room through the vents.
 I almost couldn’t fall asleep obsessing about it.
 I didn’t quite know how or even whether to broach the subject with our host.

 The next day we stopped at an Italian restaurant not far from the Rijksmuseum and ordered too much pizza for lunch.
 We packed the remainder to go and that evening headed to Marietje’s.
-We had to make it back before 10pm by her stated bathing curfew, since the sole bathroom was in her apartment.
+We had to make it back before 10pm, her stated bathing curfew, since the sole bathroom was in her apartment.
 While Chen showered I asked if I could use the microwave to heat up our pizza.
-Marietje appeared distinctly displeased by this, reminding me her Airbnb profile had clearly stated she did not supply any kitchen services to guests.
+Marietje appeared distinctly displeased by this, reminding me that her Airbnb profile had clearly stated she did not supply any kitchen services to guests.
 So sorry, I said as I realized my blunder, we hadn’t planned on this.
 What I had thought to be an innocent request was an imposition.
-She agreed to heat up our pizza anyway and we put her best face on the lapse.
+She agreed to heat up our pizza anyway and put her best face on the lapse.

 Our next stop was Bruges.
 This turned out to be the pleasantest of our Airbnb stays, but for a paradox.
 Frank was a tall good-looking bachelor in his thirties with a clean and spacious apartment close to the Market Place; the adventurist paraphernalia, long-horn steer skull mounted above the fireplace and guitar on the couch hinted at nothing gay; nor did his scattered stacks of flyers and brochures.
 He had been waiting for us to arrive at our appointed time to catch his train for Brussels (you’re inevitably late on first wending your way to an address), where he would be staying over the two days we occupied his apartment.
 This was nice news for us (we had not requested his absence), though I regretted not having had more occasion to chat: he was literally out the door five minutes after we arrived.
 But if he had arranged things so deftly to keep us out of each other’s hair, what exactly is the purpose of a home stay, I wondered?